Grand Prix de Trois-Rivières

 Notes on the cars:

-- March 75B (Vittorio Brambilla): A black March 75B sold to Doug Shierson Racing for Jon Woodner in the Canadian series.
-Raced by Woodner, Marty Loft and Richard Melville in the 1975 Canadian Formula Atlantic as a Shierson entry, and then used by guest driver Vittorio Brambilla to win the Grand Prix de Trois-Rivières at the end of August.
+- March 75B (Vittorio Brambilla): A black March 75B sold to Doug Shierson Racing for Jon Woodner to race in the 1975 Canadian Formula Atlantic series.
+Raced by Woodner at most events as a Shierson entry; also by Marty Loft at Westwood as Woodner was at the Pocono F5000 race, and by Richard Melville at Mosport in July.
+Then used by guest driver Vittorio Brambilla to win the Grand Prix de Trois-Rivières at the end of August.
 Loaned to Bobby Rahal for the SCCA Runoffs at Road Atlanta in early November, which Rahal also won.
-Subsequent history unknown, but reported to be the car owned by Steve Bonney in 1978.
-A car with this chassis number in the UK in 2019.
+Subsequent history unknown, but probably the Dan Carmichael car in 1976, and reported to be the car owned by Steve Bonney (Pueblo, CO) in 1978 and 1979.
+The later movements of this car are still unclear, but one rumour was that it was in France for a time.
+It moved to England, and for around 15 years, it was in storage in Birmingham.
+A number of restorations were started and abandoned, the last being to finish it with a Ford Pinto engine and Hewland Mk 9 gearbox.
+By 2011 it was with Stuart Black (Poole, Dorset) and was nearing completion.

 - Lola T350 [HU1] (Dave Walker): South African Robert Joubert and Belgian Patrick Neve were expected to appear in a two-car team of Formula 3 Lola T350s in 1975, but Neve's sponsorship fell through.
 The car was pictured testing in March, but engine failure prevented Joubert starting at Thruxton on its debut.
 Another engine failure in practice put him out of the Monaco GP, after which he had the car converted to T360 specification and bought a second T360 for teammate Dave Walker.
 Joubert raced the T350 four times in the Players Formula Atlantic series in Canada, and then dropped out.
 Walker drove the T350 in the Trois-Rivières race in August.
 Subsequent history unknown.